HZDevops/sportsee/README.md

 # SportSee Application : React analytics dashboard

-This project's purpose is the creation of a user profile page with React.
+The project's purpose is the creation of a user profile page with React.
 This page integrates graphs of the sports activity of the user.
 A backend using Node.js is provided to allow HTTP calls and retrieve example data.

 ## 1.Prerequisites